 Excma.
-D. María Jesús Mosquera Díaz, Vice-Rector for Science and Technology Policy, University of Cadiz-UCA, Spain
+María Jesús Mosquera Díaz, Vice-Rector for Science and Technology Policy of University of Cadiz.

-Chairman: Prof. JA Casajus, MD, PhD (University of Zaragoza, Spain)
+Chairman: Francisco Ortega, PhD (University of Granada, Spain)

 Chairman: Ignacio Ara, PhD, FECSS (University of Castilla-La Mancha, Spain)